Romans 7

 So now, no longer am I the one doing it, but sin which dwells in me.

 (c) Sin which dwells in me.
-The influence and effects of sin are experienced in our flesh (our bodies and minds).
-When we yield our members to unrighteousness, we lose our freedom and allow sin to move in (Rom.
-6:13–14).
+The influence and effects of sin are felt in our physical bodies (Rom.
+7:5).

-Christian, you do not have a sin nature or a sin virus inside you.
+Christian, you do not have a sin nature or sin virus inside you.
 The only thing that dwells in you is the mighty Holy Spirit (Rom.
 8:9, 11, 2 Tim.
 1:14).
-Your body is his holy temple (John 14:17, 1 Cor.
-6:19).
-But your body also connects you to the world, where sin resides (Rom.
-5:13).
+But your body connects you to the world, where sin resides.
+Like the law of gravity, the law of sin affects our bodies (Rom.
+7:23).
+This explains why Paul refers to our bodies as both “the temple of the Holy Spirit” (1 Cor.
+6:19) and the “body of sin” (Rom.
+6:6) or the “body of this death” (Rom.
+7:24).

 Romans 7:18